Five-year Goals and Associated Interim Benchmarks

 By fall 2021, UNCC will enroll 6,279 rural students, a 13.5% increase over 2016 levels (748 additional rural students over a base of 5,531).

-From UNC Charlotte: The majority of UNC Charlotte undergraduates arrive from the expanding Charlotte-Mecklenburg region, as well as other growing urban regions, but many of its students come from counties in the nearby region classified as Tier 2, attracted by the opportunities available in the city.
-For these students, the Career Center has been an important gateway to internships, coop experiences, and the experiential learning opportunities available in Charlotte.
+From UNC Charlotte: Most UNC Charlotte undergraduates arrive from the expanding Charlotte-Mecklenburg region as well as other growing urban regions, but many of its students come from counties in the nearby region classified as Tier 2, attracted by the opportunities available in the city.
+For these students, the Career Center is an important gateway to internships, co-op experiences, and the experiential learning opportunities available in Charlotte.
 The university’s 49er Next Program offers guaranteed admission to students from six North Carolina community colleges, helping them with a seamless transition in pursuing a bachelor’s degree.
 The Transfer Center is designed to help students make a smooth entry into the university and maximize the benefit of previously earned credits.